WarGames match: Format

 The WarGames match consists of two or three teams, with between three and six participants facing off with each other in staggered entry format.

 The setup of the cage consists of two rings side by side with a ring-encompassing rectangular cage that covered both rings, but not the ringside area.
 Doors are placed at far corners of the cage, near where the opposing teams wait to enter, so the teams do not contact each other before they enter the match.
-One exception was in the match held at Fall Brawl 1996, where tension between Team WCW and the New World Order led to the teams staying backstage and making their entrances from there.
+Exceptions to this format were in the match held at Fall Brawl 1996, where tension between Team WCW and the New World Order led to the teams staying backstage and making their entrances from there, and again for both the men and women's matches held at Survivor Series 2025, where participants were held backstage and released in surprise order.

 The match begins with one member of each team entering the cage.
-After five minutes, a member from one of the teams (usually determined by a coin toss, but in the 2025 AEW version, determined by a best-of-three singles matches by members of each team the previous week; traditionally, the "heel" team gets the advantage in order to provide heat) enters the cage, giving his team the temporary 2-on-1 handicap advantage.
+After five minutes, a member from one of the teams (usually determined by a coin toss, but in the 2025 AEW version, determined by a best-of-three singles matches by members of each team the previous week; traditionally, the "heel" team gets the advantage in order to provide heat.
+Before 2025 Survivor Series: WarGames, the team advantage is determined by preliminary matches.) enters the cage, giving his team the temporary 2-on-1 handicap advantage.
 After the next two or three minutes, a member from the other team enters to even the odds.
 Entrants alternate between teams every two or three minutes, giving the team with the advantage the temporary advantage in terms of numbers, before giving the other team the advantage with the freshest man and even odds.